 Information about a complaint by or about an employee may be placed on the employee's personnel file, along with a record of the outcome and of any notes or other documents compiled during the process.
-These will be processed in accordance with the data protection law.
+These will be processed in accordance with data protection applicable law.